AntoniKania/NAI/05-neural-networks/README.md

 ![16](media/mnist.png)
 ### cats

-On this network we compared ussage of 2 sizes of neural networks (by neuron count).
+On this network we compared usage of 2 sizes of neural networks (by neuron count).
 [Used dataset](https://www.kaggle.com/datasets/yapwh1208/cats-breed-dataset/data)

 #### 16 neurons